The Meetings listed below are organised by Caterham U3A.

-Surrey U3A Network study days include talks_ by outside speakers, and are held on the 3rd Friday of the month at the Menuhin Hall (near Leatherhead).
+Surrey U3A Network Study Days include talks by outside speakers, and are held on the 3rd Friday of the month at the Menuhin Hall (near Leatherhead).
 Talks are open to U3A members (£10 charge, non-U3A guest £12).
-Follow the links for more details and a booking form.

-The outings listed below are organised by different groups.
+The Outings and Social Events listed below are organised by either the Social Co-ordinator or individual groups.
 Follow the link to the respective group page for further details.

 The dates for the Chichester Summer School next year are Monday 20 to Thursday 24 June 2020.
 Full details will be on the South East U3A Forum website in December.
 Information about the National Summer Schools can be accessed via the site for the Third Age Trust.

 2016 was the Thirtieth Anniversary of Caterham U3A.
-Take a look at our earlier events page, which includes some photographs.
+Take a look at our previous events page, which includes some photographs.

 |Dates for your Diary|

-To be held on Monday 25th November 2019 at the United Reformed Church Hall, Caterham.
+To be held at the United Reformed Church Hall, Caterham.

-There will be three pick up locations in Warlingham, Caterham on the Hill and Caterham Valley.
-The coach will leave Caterham around 0900 (times to be confirmed) and the return journey will depart at 1600 TBC).
+There will be three pick up locations in Warlingham 0830, Caterham on the Hill 0845 and Caterham Valley 0900.
+The return journey from Beaulieu will depart at 1630.
 Our approximate time of return will be 1830.